1Hive/website/docs/contribute/membership.md

 After joining keybase and becoming an established community member individuals can request formal membership in the 1Hive organization that is currently [deployed on rinkeby](https://rinkeby.aragon.org/#/0xe520428C232F6Da6f694b121181f907931fD2211).
 All new members must be voted in by existing members.

-Formal members are identified by a non-transferrable `Bee` token, which grants them various rights related to the governance of the 1Hive organization.
+Formal members are identified by a non-transferable `Bee` token, which grants them various rights related to the governance of the 1Hive organization.

 To request membership simply ask an existing member in the keybase chat, and they can create a vote to mint you a `Bee` token.